BradleyCai/ucr-schedule-visualizer/README.md

 Because the GitHub pages branch is the equivalent of a master branch, the gh-pages branch is our master branch.

-We are using the [Akari Link Shortener](https://waa.ai/) to shorten our link.
-The link is: [https://waa.ai/ucrsv](https://waa.ai/ucrsv) with the first three characters "ucr" referring to our school name, and the last 2 characters "sv" being short for "schedule visualizer".
-We also have a QR code which you can find [here](http://bradleycai.github.io/ucr-schedule-visualizer/img/WAAAI-QR.png).
+We are using the [Akari Link Shortener](https://waa.ai/) to create a short URL: [https://waa.ai/ucrsv](https://waa.ai/ucrsv).
+The first three characters "ucr" referring to our school's name, and the last 2 characters "sv" being short for "schedule visualizer".
+We also have [a QR code](http://bradleycai.github.io/ucr-schedule-visualizer/img/WAAAI-QR.png).

 Issues
 ------

 If you want to be a nice pal, suggest a feature in the [issues section](https://github.com/BradleyCai/ucr-schedule-visualizer/issues)!
 If you want to be a super pal, you can fork us and make a change that we can merge into our source.
+If you want to be a super super pal, donate to the Free Software Foundation.
+They help protect our freedoms!

 Credits
 -------